 - And most of all: make it easy to implement!
 Share ASE files!
 Try it yourself, with the ASE file you can download below.

 These points, and many more, are explained in the tutorial file, which you can download for free!
 It is not a scientific paper, everything is explained in an easy way, with many practical, visual examples.
 Take a look in the document below!

-You can download and share the tutorial from the PDF viewer above, or download it via these links: English version, Nederlandstalige versie, Deutsche Fassung, Svensk version, Chinese (Simplified) version, version en Français, versione italiana, Bahasa Indonesia, versión en español, Türkçe versiyon, Chinese (traditional), Português – Portugal, Português – Brasil.
+You can download and share the tutorial from the PDF viewer above, or download it via these links: English version, Nederlandstalige versie, Deutsche Fassung, Svensk version, Chinese (Simplified) version, version en Français, versione italiana, Bahasa Indonesia, versión en español, Türkçe versiyon, Chinese (traditional), Português – Portugal, Português – Brasil, Korean, Japanese.
 Next to that, there is also an editable Photoshop PDF as a basis for your brand color guide (esempio Better Brand Color Guide in Italiano).
 And last but absolutely not least, download an example ASE file!
 Either as ASE file or in case that doesn’t work, nicely packaged in a ZIP-file.
 Check yourself how easy it is to share and use brand colors this way!

 And for the color geeks, here is a sample CxF file of insights4print Orange.